 The Wearable is designed to offer haptic feedback throughout one’s whole body.
-Teslasuit has 64 haptic points across the body that can simulate sensations all the way from a feather-light touch, to a hard punch.
+Teslasuit has 64 haptic points across the body that can simulate sensations from a feather-light touch to a hard punch.
 At the weakest end of the scale, it feels like a pleasant tingling on my skin.
 At the other end, it can feel like a real punch across the stomach.

-Haptic feedback, or haptics, is a technology which allows the user of the haptic wearable to receive tactile information through their sensations.
-Teslasuit haptic feedback system is based on technologies widely used in a medical field – Transcutaneous Electrical Nerve Stimulation and Electrical Muscle Stimulation.
+Haptic feedback, or haptics, is a technology that allows the user of the haptic wearable to receive tactile information through their sensations.
+Teslasuit haptic feedback system is based on technologies widely used in the medical field – Transcutaneous Electrical Nerve Stimulation and Electrical Muscle Stimulation.
 The two systems combined provide high-density accurate sensations to the wearer and add rich and versatile feedback.

 The Features of Teslasuit Are: